-The Chief Constable worked hard to deliver the strategic aims of the current Police and Crime Plan.
-These included an increase in visible policing and good stewardship of taxpayers' money.
+The Chief Constable worked hard to deliver the strategic aims of the current Police and Crime Plan, whilst being a good steward of public funds.
 These accounts are part of the evidence of good stewardship.

-The Statement of Accounts has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy
+The Statement of Accounts has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA).

-(CIPFA).
 The Accounts provide information to all stakeholders and interested parties, enabling them to:

-- Understand the overarching financial position of the Police and Crime Commissioner and Constabulary (the PCC Group) for the year ended 31 March 2024; - Have confidence that the public money entrusted to the Police and Crime Commissioner (PCC) has been used efficiently and effectively and accounted for in an appropriate manner. - Be assured that the financial position of the PCC Group is secure.
+- Understand the overarching financial position of the Police and Crime Commissioner and Constabulary (the PCC Group) for the year ended 31 March 2025; - Have confidence that the public money entrusted to the Police and Crime Commissioner (PCC) has been used efficiently and effectively and accounted for in an appropriate manner. - Be assured that the financial position of the PCC Group is secure.

-The format and context of the accounts complies with the requirements of the Code which includes relevant International Financial Reporting Standards (IFRS).
+The format and context of the accounts complies with the requirements of the

+Code which includes relevant International Financial Reporting Standards (IFRS).